asherbhs/asherbhs.github.io/apl-book/_sources/trees/representing-trees.md

 ↑(⊂¨'index:' 'depths:' 'data:'),¨(⍳≢depths) depths data
 ```

 At this point it's helpful to make a small mental shift.
 We are drawing a one-to-one correspondence between node and indices into these vectors, using the indices as unique identifiers.
-We will use this so frequently that making the distinction explit becomes tiring, so from now on, we will often refer to 'the node associated with index `i`' simply as 'node `i`'.
+We will use this so frequently that making the distinction explicit becomes tiring, so from now on, we will often refer to 'the node associated with index `i`' simply as 'node `i`'.

 Labelling each node of our tree with its corresponding index reveals an interesting pattern.